maximedaraize/create-scss/README.md

 ### Version 1.1.0

-In this version, dependencies are add to package.json.
+In this version, Devdependencies are add to package.json.
 Scripts are define in package.json to compile scss into css, add vendor prefixes and to compress css file.

 ## Installation